Searching the Internet for Challenging Benchmarks at Scale: Experiments

+We first compare the proposed search algorithms on both tasks, then analyze the discovered topics relative to existing benchmarks, validate robustness across scale, languages, models, and proxy signals, and report cost.
+We use the framework on two tasks that exemplify benchmark saturation.

-We study searching for sources in English and translating them into Czech, Chinese, German, and Ukrainian using Google Translate,\footnote{\href{https://translate.google.com/}{translate.google.com}, accessed 07-2025.} Gemini 2.5 Pro \citep{comanici2025gemini25pushingfrontier}, and Gemma 3 \citep{gemmateam2025gemma3technicalreport}.
-This selection covers three language families (Germanic, Slavic, Sinitic), high- and low- language data resourcefulness, and diverse machine translation models.
-The goal is to efficiently find top-1 or top-10 most difficult topics within the $T$ created by the aforementioned setup.
+\textbf{Machine translation.} We search for English source texts and evaluate translation into Czech, Chinese, German, and Ukrainian using Google Translate,\footnote{\href{https://translate.google.com/}{translate.google.com}, accessed 07-2025.} Gemini 2.5 Pro \citep{comanici2025gemini25pushingfrontier}, and Gemma 3 \citep{gemmateam2025gemma3technicalreport}, covering three language families and diverse model types (see \Cref{sec:prompt_sampling,sec:prompt_translation,sec:prompt_qe} for sampling, translation, and quality estimation prompts).
+The topic set contains $\sim$3,000 topics, each with up to 25 samples.
+Difficulty is measured by GEMBA-SQA score \citep{kocmi-federmann-2023-large} averaged across models and languages.